As an Amazon Associate I earn from qualifying purchases. Without Any Extra Cost to You!

-Before proceeding with the how-tos in making your own carbon filter, let us first familiarize ourselves with the three basic parts of the device we are going to work with.
+We’ll now proceed with the how-tos in making your own carbon filter.
+But, let us first familiarize ourselves with the three basic parts of the device we are going to work with.

-As the “pre” implies, the pre-filter is the front line of this air purification system.
-It is a breathable and usually semi-transparent medium with minimal air resistance to easily allow air to pass through.
+As the name implies, the pre-filter is the front line of this air purification system.
+It is a breathable and usually semi-transparent medium with minimal air resistance.
+This allows the air to pass through.
 The main task of the pre-filter is to trap bigger size particles such as dust and debris.

 2. Activated Carbon Bed

 In the activated carbon bed is where all the magic happens.

 The pre-filtered air is further purified in this layer of treated charcoal.
-The pathogens, chemical fumes, and other contaminants are efficiently drawn into countless pores of the activated carbon.
+Pathogens and chemical fumes get drawn into countless pores of the activated carbon.
 As a result, the impurities and odor from the air are thoroughly eliminated.

 3. Air Passage

 The air passage is the cylindrical space in the middle of the filter’s two flanges.
-These said flanges or openings must have precisely exact diameter with the ducting or the inline fan to be able to have a tightly-sealed fitting.
+These flanges or openings must have the exact diameter with the ducting or the inline fan.
+For it to be able to have a tightly-sealed fitting.

 What are the materials needed to make a carbon filter?

 Below is the list of supplies that will be used in making your own carbon filter.
-And since this is somewhat a DIY project, the items we included here are those that are common and can be readily found in the local stores.
+And since this is somewhat a DIY project, the items we included here are those that are common.
+Also, you will find them in any of the local stores.
 Better yet, check if you might already have them in your household.

 |Common Supplies for DIY Carbon Filter|